 Well, it’s Saturday.
 Day six of the week.
 Nothing much going on here – except for some research.

 As meetings have gone mostly virtual there are a few tools that are quite popular at the moment.
-When reading through the Terms & Conditions of some of those apps, at least one does stick out: Zoom.
+When reading through the Terms and Conditions of some of those apps, at least one does stick out: Zoom.

 Not only are they notorious for crippling Outlook on a regular basis.
 It seems like they actively use conversations for their own purposes, i.e. the old and annoying «make money fast»-approach.
 Regarding the «make-money»-part… well, they do.
 Not you.
 You, you are ripped twice, if that makes up for an excuse.

-But first things first: According to their Terms & Conditions, they reserve the right to extract data from its users and their meetings and can work with Google and other ad networks to turn this personal information into targeted ads that follow the users across the web.
+But first things first: According to their Terms and Conditions, they reserve the right to extract data from its users and their meetings and can work with Google and other ad networks to turn this personal information into targeted ads that follow the users across the web.

 Whether you have Zoom account or not, we may collect Personal Data from or about you when you use or otherwise interact with our Products.
 We may gather the following categories of Personal Data about you: